ASA11599/Scripts/README.md

-# Scripts
+# programs
-A collection of command line tools
+A collection of command line programs